Tihi321/cli-tools/README.md

 - `setup.bat` - Add the `scripts` directory to your system' PATH environment variable and add configuration needed for scripts.
 - `cleanup.bat` - Remove the `scripts` directory from your system' PATH environment variable and cleans up configuration form scripts.

+## Disclaimer:

+IMPORTANT: This script is not tested on Windows 10 or older.
+It should work but use it at your own risk!
+Script for adding path is tested on Windows 11.
+Please backup your system' PATH variable before running this script.
+Check manual way of adding for safety.

+## Manualy adding paths:

+- On Windows, open the "System Properties" window and click on the "Advanced system settings..." button.
+- Click on the "Environment Variables..." button.
+- Click on the "Path" variable and click on the "Edit..." button.
+- Click on "New" and add the path of the `scripts` directory.
+- Click OK until you return back to the main window.

 ## Setup

 1. Clone this repository to your local machine.